asanchez75/ontosides-bpe/README.md

 Permission denied at hdfs
 -------------------------

-Adding this code to the end of conf/hdfs-site.xml
+Adding this code to the end of conf/hdfs-site.xml once logged in *hadoop-namenode* docker

 ```
 <property>